 We have included two routes from the Cliffs of Moher along the Wild Atlantic Way that finishes in County Clare.
 The area around the cliffs is full of things to do and see.
 We have included these three routes, and we hope you travel them and experience the Wild Atlantic Way in all its beauty.

 Route 1 – Cliffs of Moher to Loop Head Lighthouse Kilbaha South, Co.
 Clare

 Cliffs of Moher To Kilbaha Loop Head Lighthouse Route

-Liscannor has the John P Holland visitor centre, John P Holland was born in Liscannor, his submarine design was transformed into the modern-day submarine used to be The America Navy.
-There were submarine named after John P Holland.
+Liscannor has the John P Holland visitor centre, John P Holland was born in Liscannor, and his submarine design was transformed into the modern-day submarine that used be The America Navy.
+There were submarines named after John P Holland.
 Liscannor has some nice pubs to visit, please see Food and Drink Clare page for further info.

 Kilbaha Loop Head Light House

 This driving route finishes at Loop Head Lighthouse in Kilbaha on the Loop Head Peninsula, possibly of Ireland’s best locations.
 Loop Head Light House dates back 300 years, it is open to the public, and you can take a guided tour and experience the history of the Lighthouse.

 The landscape in this area is very special showcasing the beauty and ruggedness that makes the Wild Atlantic Way so special, and such a cool road trip.
 If you need to fuel up with food, Keating pub and restaurant Kilbaha is a super cool Irish pub.
 This Irish pub states that they are the closest Irish bar to New York City!!!
 Across from the pub, this is a lovely monument dedicated to people that have died and Irish culture and history.